Segregation of Duties in a World of Robots

 - We treat the BOT ID exactly like we would a person, so the same SOD requirements are maintained for either type of ID.
 If there is a SOD conflict for the activities, only then would a separate BOT ID be created.

-- We are yet to encounter/develop a Bot that leads to an SOD conflict.
-We review for conflicts such as this when analyzing each use case and would handle by creating a separate Account/Bot Worker account to separate the tasks if needed.
+- We are yet to encounter/develop a Bot that leads to a SOD conflict.
+We review for conflicts such as this when analyzing each use case and would handle them by creating a separate Account/Bot Worker account to separate the tasks if needed.

-- Generic bot user IDs used for multiple processes within the same functional area.
+- Generic bot user IDs are used for multiple processes within the same functional area.

 - We maintain appropriate segregation of duties with the bots.
-There is also monitoring and quality checks to ensure the bot is performing as expected.
+There are also monitoring and quality checks to ensure the bot is performing as expected.

 Who are your peers and how are you collaborating with them?